Testing Ruby with RSpec: The Complete Guide

 - Explore the wide collection of RSpec matchers available to test your code

 - Reduce dependencies in your test suite by mocking objects with class and instance doubles

 - Intermediate knowledge of the Ruby programming language (classes, objects, blocks, etc)

 Welcome to Testing Ruby with RSpec: The Complete Guide!

-This course offers a comprehensive overview of the RSpec testing library for the Ruby programming library.
+This course offers a comprehensive overview of the RSpec testing library for the Ruby programming language.
 RSpec is the most popular Ruby Gem of all time, with over 300 million downloads to date.

-The benefits of testing extend outside of the codebase.
-Adopting a test-driven approach will also make you a better developer.
+The benefits of testing extend outside of your codebase.
+In this course, we'll cover test-driven development (TDD), a methodology in which we write our tests first, before the implementation.
+Test-driven development often leads to simpler, more decoupled code.
+Thus, testing can make you a better developer.
 Tests force you to think critically about the program and its features: the classes, the objects, the methods and more.

-Testing Ruby with RSpec begins with the essentials and proceeds to more complex topics including:
+Testing Ruby with RSpec begins with the RSpec essentials and proceeds to more complex topics including:

 Test-Driven Development (TDD)

 before and after Hooks